subvisual/subvisual.com/src/posts/2023-03-09-7-steps-to-a-better-company-culture/index.md

 **Your culture transforms your company into a team.** This is hard to define objectively and quite impossible to quantify, but the effects of a good company culture are not hard to observe.
 A strong culture is what will turn your team from a group of individuals to a team aligned, it's what will enhance and ease good collaboration and communication, and it's what you will experience when everyone is worried not just about reaching individual results but also collective goals.

-In this blog post, I will explain the steps to construct this environment slowly but surely.
+In this blog post, I will walk you through the steps to build the best company culture.

 I will help you figure out how to define what kind of culture you want to implement, how to hire to make this job both feasible and easy, how to develop the feedback loops that will help you make the process self-replicating and sustainable, and, last but not least, how to lead the entire process.